Luo Shifang: 2017

-Luo's first International Weightlifting Federation sanctioned competition were the 2017 Asian Youth & Junior Weightlifting Championships in Kathmandu, Nepal.
+Luo's first International Weightlifting Federation-sanctioned competition was the 2017 Asian Youth & Junior Weightlifting Championships in Kathmandu, Nepal.
 She competed in the women's 58 kg category in both divisions, where she snatched 85 kg and clean and jerked 110 kg for a total of 195 kg.
 She placed fourth in the junior division and placed first in the youth division.

 2020–2022

 Prior to her senior international debut, Luo won the 2020 and 2021 National Women's Weightlifting Championship, setting a national record in the snatch in the latter.
 She also won the women's 59 kg event at the 2021 National Games of China with a total of 241 kilograms, which would have surpassed the junior world record at the time.
 She made her senior international debut at the 2022 World Weightlifting Championships in Bogotá, Colombia.
 In the women's 59 kg event, she snatched 101 kg and clean and jerked 129 kg for a total of 230 kg, placing fourth overall.
-Though not winning a total medal, she won the bronze in the clean and jerk.
+Although she did not win a medal for the total lift, she won the bronze in the clean and jerk.